 - 100 An EU shall maintain records of the following for a minimum of 3 years: - 1.
 The total number of and the Nameplate Capacity of the Interconnection Requests received, approved and denied under Level 1, Level 2, and Level 3 reviews; - 2.
-The number of Interconnection Requests that were not processed within the timelines established in this rule; - 3.
+The number of Interconnection Requests that were not processed within the timelines established in this rule: - 3.
 The number of Scoping Meetings held and the number of feasibility studies, impact studies, and facility studies performed and the fees charged for these studies; - 4.
-The justifications for the actions taken to deny Interconnection Requests; and - 101 An EU shall provide a report to the Commission containing the information required in paragraphs (a)-(d) above, on or before February 1st within 90 calendar days of the close of each year.
+The justifications for the actions taken to deny Interconnection Requests; and - 101 An EU shall provide a report to the Commission containing the information required in paragraphs (a)-(d) above, on or before February 1st each year.